 Enforcement of Workplace Standards • Immigrants and Work • Unions and Labor Law • Wage and Hour Protections

-Charlotte Noss joined NELP as our community capacity development manager in May 2017, bringing with her more than fifteen years of experience advocating for workers, organizers, immigrants, and activists in a range of capacities.
+Charlotte Noss joined NELP in May 2017, bringing with her more than fifteen years of experience advocating for workers, organizers, immigrants, and activists in a range of capacities.
+Charlotte is the director of NELP’s worker center program, which provides organizational support to worker centers nationally.

-Prior to her work with the Latino Outreach Project, Charlotte founded the Workplace Justice Initiative, in the Bay Area of California.
+Before moving to the Washington, DC area, Charlotte founded the Workplace Justice Initiative, in the Bay Area of California.
 The organization was dedicated to advancing the rights of low-wage and immigrant workers who are denied justice in their workplace, and Charlotte expanded upon successful models utilizing the law to organize workers.
 In her capacity there, she also formed the Santa Clara County Wage Theft Coalition of labor and community organizations in the South Bay, in order to assist local governments and agencies with enforcement of labor and employment laws.

 Charlotte previously completed a Skadden fellowship and served as a project attorney at the Legal Aid Society – Employment Law Center in San Francisco.
 There, she represented workers in labor and employment claims and served as counsel to the California Domestic Workers Coalition, advocating for domestic workers’ rights, drafting legislation and lobbying for its passage.
 She was ultimately honored by the Coalition for her contributions when the Bill of Rights was passed into law.